tango-controls/tango-doc/source/installation/tango-on-raspberry-pi.rst

     By Olivier Taché

-Installing Tango on Raspberry is very simple with a just one line command
+Installing Tango on a Raspberry is very simple -  just one line command.

-This is a summary of all the already published tips on forum or mailinglist.

 Installation without database
 -----------------------------

-On raspberry 2 and 3, it is better to wait for the network on booting.
+On Raspberry 2 and 3, it is better to wait for the network on booting.

 (Raspberry PI Preference menu, wait on boot, check "wait for network")